simarsokhi/todo-app/README.md

 # todo-app
-its a todo list webapp.
+It's a todo list webapp built in Django.